JorgePablol/Data-Analysis-Real-State-with-Power-BI/README.md

 # [Data Analysis Real-State with Power BI](#Table-Of-Contents)
 This is a data analysis I made for Tu Cantón a real state mexican company, the client asked me to answer 6 questions so the entire analysis goes around then more than an exploratory analysis or a data analysis for modeling.

 You can watch the results below or go the the [table of contents.](#Table-Of-Contents)

-**If you want to watch the report online go to this** [link.](https://app.powerbi.com/view?r=eyJrIjoiZWQyMjQxMDEtZjIyMC00OWFkLTkwYmYtMmVlZDVlYjZiZjNiIiwidCI6IjJlZGE0M2M5LTUxYzktNDAwMi1iZjJmLTlmY2QwMzZmNjdkNyJ9&pageName=ReportSectionf6913e9c09601dd278ae)

 # [Results Answering The Questions](#Table-Of-Contents)
+I will add photos of the whole report this time, If you want to watch the report online go to this [link.](https://app.powerbi.com/view?r=eyJrIjoiZWQyMjQxMDEtZjIyMC00OWFkLTkwYmYtMmVlZDVlYjZiZjNiIiwidCI6IjJlZGE0M2M5LTUxYzktNDAwMi1iZjJmLTlmY2QwMzZmNjdkNyJ9&pageName=ReportSectionf6913e9c09601dd278ae)

 ## [What is the profile for the people who finish the pre-qualifier?](#Table-Of-Contents)